fwanderlingh/turtle_ctrl_ros2/README.md

 # turtle_ctrl_ros2
 Simple waypoint controller for the turtlesim package.
-Tested with Ubuntu 24.04 and ROS2 Kilted.
+Compatible with Ubuntu 24.04 and ROS2 Jazzy.

 ## Build